Skip to main content

 Before the first application of testosterone gel, a comprehensive evaluation is essential.
 This foundational step provides the necessary context for safe and effective therapy.
 It involves a detailed discussion of your personal and family medical history, with a specific focus on any prior cardiovascular events or conditions.

 This conversation establishes the groundwork for a personalized monitoring plan, ensuring the protocol is tailored to your unique biological landscape.
-A physical examination, including measurement, provides immediate data points about your current cardiovascular status.
+A physical examination, including blood pressure measurement, provides immediate data points about your current cardiovascular status.

 Key Baseline Measurements